 - Box 2 contains the total amount of federal income taxes that were withheld from your earnings.
 This amount is entered on line 25a of your tax return.
 Contact your employer immediately and request a corrected W-2 if you notice any errors here.
 You can usually compare the number against your final paycheck for the year to check it for accuracy.

 - Boxes 3 and 4 contain your Social Security wages and Social Security tax that was withheld from your pay.

-- Boxes 5 and 6 cite your Medicare wages and tax.
+- Boxes 5 and 6 cite your Medicare wages and tax that was withheld.

 - Box 7 shows the amount of any tips you reported to your employer.

 - Box 8 will include any money that was given to you by your employer for tips processed on a credit card.
 These are referred to as allocated tips.